Before Arriving at UCSB

 Records from Chinese Universities

 Final, official transcripts and degree certificates are required from all institutions at which a degree was completed.
+Final, official transcripts are required from all institutions at which you completed one or more terms of enrollment (or equivalent), even if a degree was not awarded.
 All documents must be sent directly from the issuing institution and/or received in envelopes sealed and stamped by the issuing institution.
 All documents must be sent in the native language along with complete and exact, literal English translations.

 Ask your home institution to submit:

 - Final/official transcripts issued in the institution's native Chinese

 - Final/official degree certificate(s) stating the degree that was conferred to you and the date on which it was conferred, issued in the institution's native Chinese

 - Authorized, complete, and exact, literal English translations of your final/official transcripts and degree certificate